slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Control what you can: [what you’re primed by](), [who you are around](), the ideas and problems you [focus]() on.
 Ignore the rest.

-> *'If things seem under control, you're just not going fast enough.' -- Mario Andretti*
+> *'If things seem under control, you're just not going fast enough.' -- Mario Andretti (F1 pilot)*

 > *'One’s real life is often the life that one does not lead.' -- Oscar Wilde*